 This is one area where cats and their families have seen a lot of development.
 The location, behaviour and monitoring of cat and other pets.

 For finding missing cats there are now cat locators such as Tabcat (RFID) and a host of GPS locators such as the Whistle 3, and the Pip Kickstarter.
 GPS locators are still too bulky for many cats.
 However, they are popular with dog owners and you can find plenty online.

 For home cat behaviour, and outdoor catio pet monitoring the Petcube is a stylish best seller and really brings home how the IoT can be used in the home.
 Petcube users monitor pets from a smartphone app.
-A pet can be viewed and played with thanks to the integral (pet safe) laser.
-Some models can dispense treats at the users command, and both the Play and Bites models include a night vision camera.

 - The next step with the IoT might be integrating the video camera and treat dispenser with a feeder to ensure a fully balanced balanced diet.